Intelligent Process Automation for Oil and Gas

 This environment of rapid change is a perfect opportunity for highly competitive oil and gas companies to build an automation framework that combines advanced BPM with attended and unattended IPA.

 Downstream Oil and Gas Automation

-Downstream oil and gas processes are becoming increasingly complex, and as a direct consequence of RPA driven process modeling and reengineering are often responsible for significant productivity improvements.
+Downstream oil and gas processes are becoming increasingly complex, and as a direct consequence of IPA driven process modeling and reengineering are often responsible for significant productivity improvements.
 Modern downstream organizations can potentially rely upon a wide variety of activities, including the refining, processing, and purification of crude oil and raw natural gas, to the production and marketing of various end products, such as lubricants, diesel oil, or petrol.
 Typical back office work processes spanning multiple systems, such as pricing, quotes, order management, shipping, invoicing, reporting and monitoring, are prime candidates for robotic process automation.